Mu-L/FluentCleaner/FluentCleaner.Classic/HELP.md

 FluentCleaner is not affiliated with Piriform, CCleaner, or Gen Digital and contains no CCleaner program code.

+## Modern or Classic?

+Both editions use the same cleaning engine and Winapp2 parser, but serve different Windows users. **Modern** provides the current WinUI 3 experience, while **Classic** favors a tiny footprint, immediate startup, broad compatibility, and a deliberately direct desktop interface.
+They are versioned and released independently; neither edition replaces the other.

+See the current [Modern vs. Classic comparison](https://github.com/builtbybel/FluentCleaner#-download-latest-stable) for downloads, requirements, and deployment differences.
+General project questions are answered in the [FluentCleaner FAQ](https://github.com/builtbybel/FluentCleaner#faq).

 ## Familiar by design, ahead where it matters

 Classic looks older than it is.
 In several practical areas it already goes beyond the last lean CCleaner 5.x generation: